 Texting While Driving

 Cell phones with text-messaging capabilities further increase the risk of driver distraction.
-The amount of time that drivers spent with their eyes off the road increased by up to 400% when retrieving or sending text messages.
+The amount of time that drivers spent with their eyes off the road increased by up to 400 percent when retrieving or sending text messages.
 A texting driver is 23 times more likely to get into an accident than a non-texting driver.

 Recently, the Texas Legislature passed a bill that would have made texting while driving illegal in Texas.
 Unfortunately, Governor Rick Perry vetoed the bill.
 Though texting while driving may not be illegal statewide in Texas, more than 20 cities, including Austin, San Antonio, El Paso, Galveston, McAllen, Harlingen, and Brownsville now have taken it upon themselves to make texting while driving illegal within their city limits.